nalinwadhwa02/terminalOpen/README.md

 # terminalOpen
 A simple terminal file manager mainly focused for users who dont want their file manager to intrude into their daily terminal life.
-Meant to be keybinded as your usual file manager just to quickly move files and open terminal at a path
+Meant to be keybinded as your usual file manager just to quickly move files and open terminal at a path.

+## currently undergoing major changes and improvements
+Ive decided to wake up and suddenly continue on this random project after a while.
+The testing folder now contains my newer versions, it is not complete and cant be used yet but in plan to make an alpha version shortly.

 ## Dependencies
 - clang-g++